10p-freddo/fruitstrap/README.md

         -L, --justlaunch             just launch the app and exit lldb -v, --verbose                enable verbose output
-        -m, --noinstall              directly start debugging without app install (-d not required) -p, --port <number>          port used for device, default: dynamic -r, --uninstall              uninstall the app before install (do not use with -m; app cache and data are cleared) -9, --uninstall_only         uninstall the app ONLY.
+        -m, --noinstall              directly start debugging without app install (-d not required) -A, --app_deltas             incremental install. must specify a directory to store app deltas to determine what needs to be installed
+        -p, --port <number>          port used for device, default: dynamic -r, --uninstall              uninstall the app before install (do not use with -m; app cache and data are cleared) -9, --uninstall_only         uninstall the app ONLY.
 Use only with -1 <bundle_id>